infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

  -  A study[^3]  in 4 states in India noted that
 	 - Protein levels were not low
-	 - Energy intake falling short of RDA
+	 - Energy intake falling short of RDA (Recommended Dietary Allowances)
+	 -

 # Micro Nutrients
 *Nutrients that the body requires in small amounts*